Leadership Lessons from 2020

 They say hindsight is 20/20, and looking back on the last year, we’ve learned a few leadership lessons.
 We learned that leadership is not established by title, but by actions.
 Successful leaders are resilient and able to pivot and adjust to the challenges of an ongoing global pandemic.
 They had to make hard decisions while building a culture to support employees and maintain morale during a level of stress and uncertainty that we haven’t seen in our lifetime.

-The companies who have weathered this past year did so because their employees rallied when faced with adversity.
+The companies that have weathered this past year did so because their employees rallied when faced with adversity.
 Some employees will always give you this effort.
-Others were inspired and motivated by their leaders.
+Others were inspired and motivated by their effective leaders.

-Looking back at our lessons learned, we see some common traits among the most effective leaders:
+Looking back at our lessons learned, we see some common traits among the most effective business leaders: